Arthur John Moore: Political career

 Moore was elected at the 1874 general election as a Home Rule League MP for Clonmel, holding the seat in the Parliament of the United Kingdom until the constituency's abolition for the 1885 general election.
 In Parliament he strongly advocated land reform, better treatment of children in workhouses, university education for Irish Catholics, and Home Rule.

 He returned to the House of Commons briefly as an Irish Parliamentary Party MP, after winning a by-election on 16 February 1899 for the Londonderry City, but held the seat only until the general election the following year.
 He also held the offices of Deputy Lieutenant, Justice of the Peace and was High Sheriff in 1877.
 He was affiliated with the section of the Irish Party led by Tim Healy and his defeat as MP for Londonderry city in 1900 was partly due to the hostility of the dominant faction led by John Dillon.

 Papal honours

-Moore was made a Knight Commander of the Order of St. Gregory and Chamberlain of Honour to the Pope and was created a Papal Count by Pope Leo XIII in 1879.
+Moore was made a Knight Commander of the Order of St. Gregory the Great and Chamberlain of Honour to the Pope and was created a Papal Count by Pope Leo XIII in 1879.

 Arthur John Moore was a Knight of the Equestrian Order of the Holy Sepulchre.